 Is It Better To Squat In Flats Or Heels If You Have Wide Feet?

-Therefore, when you’re deciding between flats and heels, you should be considering how you squat.
-It mostly depends on your ankle mobility, your stance width, and bar position
+When youโre deciding between flats and heels, you should consider how you squat.
+It mostly depends on your ankle mobility, your stance width, and your bar position.

 Final Thoughts